openhsr/LaTeX-Workshop/README.md

 *Note for Linux users:* You should install texlive through your package manager.
 If you are using a Debian / Ubuntu derivate the `texlive` package should install most of what you need.

+*Note for Windows users:* The default MikTeX installation only contains the minimal number of packages.
+MikTeX then offers a package management system to automatically downlad the missing packages as needed, but that means that your first document will take forever to compile.
+Be patient.

 | Distrubition | OS      | Homepage                              |
 |--------------|---------|---------------------------------------|